Sir Suma Chakrabarti, born in 1959 in West Bengal, India, is the sixth President of the European Bank for Reconstruction and Development (EBRD).

 The EBRD's Board of Governors re-elected Sir Suma as President of the Bank for a second four-year term in 2016.
 He began his first term in 2012, having replaced Thomas Mirow.

 Sir Suma has extensive experience in international development economics and policy-making, as well as in designing and implementing wider public service reform.

-Most recently he held the position of Permanent Secretary at the British Ministry of Justice and was its most senior civil servant.
+Before arriving at the EBRD, he held the position of Permanent Secretary at the British Ministry of Justice and was its most senior civil servant.
 Prior to this, from 2002, he headed the UK’s Department for International Development (formerly the Overseas Development Administration (ODA) ) where he worked closely with economies undergoing substantial reform in eastern Europe, the former Soviet Union and the Middle East and North Africa.
 Sir Suma is notable for playing a key role developing the UK's successful Know-How Fund for Central and Eastern Europe and worked with the European Commission in improving its programmes in the Middle East and North Africa.

 Sir Suma also worked in the late 1990s in the UK Treasury, where he was responsible for UK public expenditure, and in the early 2000s in the Cabinet Office, where he led on cross-departmental strategic issues and subsequently the management of the Cabinet agenda.